LivePersonInc/developer-center/pages/documents/consumer experience/connector-api/api-reference/sendapi-create.md

 The payload with the `type` _userprofile.SetUserProfile_ is mandatory.
 Its body can essentially be passed empty or with some (engagement) attributes in order for the Agent to see the Consumer Info on LiveEngage side.

 An **authenticated** conversation creation will consist the 'authenticatedData' object in the body of the payload with the `type` _userprofile.SetUserProfile_.
 If the 'authenticatedData' part is not passed there will be no consumer information on the Agent side.
-Also this part in the JSON is used to pass 'lp_sdes' which is used to pass [engagement attributes (SDEs)](https://developers.liveperson.com/engagment-attributes-types.html){:target="blank"}.
+This part in the JSON is used to pass 'lp_sdes' which is used to pass [engagement attributes (SDEs)](https://developers.liveperson.com/engagment-attributes-types.html){:target="_blank"}.

-The [SDEs](https://developers.liveperson.com/engagment-attributes-types.html){:target="blank"} are used to populate the consumer information for the Agent in LiveEngage and also for routing users to the right agent according what was defined in [campaign for messaging](https://www.liveperson.com/services/technical-support/about-campaigns){:target="blank"}.
+The [SDEs](https://developers.liveperson.com/engagment-attributes-types.html){:target="_blank"} are used to populate the consumer information for the Agent in LiveEngage.
 Hence, as a best practice we recommend to always pass SDEs when creating a new conversation.

-The SDEs supported for sending are the [Customer Info](https://developers.liveperson.com/engagment-attributes-types.html#customer-info){:target="blank"} and [Personal Info](https://developers.liveperson.com/engagment-attributes-types.html#personal-info){:target="blank"} SDEs.
+The SDEs supported for sending are the [Customer Info](https://developers.liveperson.com/engagment-attributes-types.html#customer-info){:target="_blank"} and [Personal Info](https://developers.liveperson.com/engagment-attributes-types.html#personal-info){:target="_blank"} SDEs.

 **Entity Example**